 • use of accessibility services (like captioning, audio caption) and new interaction technologies (like haptic, gesture, eye tracking and so on) to enhance accessibility of audiovisual content and related data services for people with different ranges of abilities.

+NOTE 1: Integrated broadband cable network can be referred to as a cable network, e.g., coaxial cable, optical fibre, hybrid fibre coaxial (HFC), etc., that also has capability to provide integrated broadband services coexisting with television services over the same network.

+NOTE 2: private IMT-2020 network is intended to refer to the private wireless network specifically designed for supplementing cable TV access network.

 …

 PART 2 - Lead Study Groups in specific areas of study